How to create a pop-up discount coupon box for Shopify

 Step 4.
 Add the discount code to the button settings

-When you’re happy with the way your pop-up coupon box looks, it’s time to add the discount code to the button.
-There are two ways to let your customers use the coupon; we’ll describe both of them below.
+If you’re happy with the way your Shopify pop-up coupon box looks, it’s time to add the discount code to the button.
+Technically, there are two ways to let your customers apply the coupon; we’ll describe both below.

 Option 1.
 Let customers copy the code to the clipboard